Amy Coney Barrett On The Supreme Court Could Change Everything

 Advertisement

-The second ad Barrett signed, according to The Chicago Tribune, which ran in the Notre Dame student newspaper and was sponsored by the University Faculty for Life group that Barrett was a member of at the time, was undated, though the 40th anniversary of Roe v.
-Wade (2013) was referenced in that ad.
+The second was an anti-abortion ad Barrett signed, according to The Chicago Tribune, which ran in the Notre Dame student newspaper and was sponsored by the University Faculty for Life group that Barrett was a member of at the time.
+It was undated, though the 40th anniversary of Roe v.
+Wade (2013) was referenced in it.

 “Those are two pieces that she did not disclose to the [Senate Judiciary] Committee and are really telling of her personal beliefs, [and] also how extreme these beliefs are,” Lau said.

-During Barrett’s hearing, she had the opportunity to quell Americans’ fears about how her personal beliefs might impact (or rather, would not impact) her interpretation of the law, but she continuously deflected on these questions, instead.
+During Barrett’s hearings, she had the opportunity to quell Americans’ fears about how her personal beliefs might impact her interpretation of the law, but she continuously deflected on these questions instead.
 She deflected when asked about reproductive rights.
 She even deflected when asked about Griswold v.
 Connecticut, the case that established the right to birth control.
 Her choice to evade provides a fairly strong indication as to how she will rule on dozens of upcoming cases regarding reproductive rights.

 Ratifying the ERA